craignicholson/StructuredLogging/README.md

 use across all applications.
 The goal is send all logs to one system so operations can use these logs to monitor and troubleshoot applications.

-## Setup Project
+## Setup for this Project

+If you want to create your own project or add the same to an existing one below are the steps needed.

-- Add log4net using the NuGet Package Manager
+1. Add log4net using the NuGet Package Manager
-- Newtonsoft.Json
+1. Add Newtonsoft.Json using the NuGet Package Manager
-- Add code block to AssemblyInfo.cs file
+1. Add code block to AssemblyInfo.cs file
-- right click solution and add new item, general, config, and name file log4net.config
+1. Add a log4net.config file with a right click solution and add new item, general, config, and name file log4net.config
-- click on log4net.config and set properties in the VS Window, to Copy to Output Directory = Always, or if newer.
+1. Click on log4net.config and set properties in the VS Window, to Copy to Output Directory = Always, or if newer.
+1. Copy and Paste the xml data below into the log4.net.config file.
+1. Add class file StucturedMessage.cs

 We use Newtonsoft.Json to generate the json from our C# objects.
 Having the json generated this way is much safer then building strings which might contain characters we would have to strip out and replace.